stefanocoretta/coretta2017egg/data-raw/code/process-egg.praat.md

 ```

 The following chunk defines the dEGG calculation procedure.
-Before calculating the dEGG, the EGG signal is smoothed with a moving average function with smooth width 11 (time lags are adjusted by shifting the raw time by the lag).
+Before calculating the dEGG, the EGG signal is band-pass filtered (40--10k Hz) and then smoothed with a moving average function with smooth width 11 (time lags are adjusted by shifting the raw time by the lag).
 A PointProcess object is created, which will be used for the detection of the start of the glottal cycles.
 The calculated dEGG is smoothed again with the same moving average and time lag fix.
 The peaks in the dEGG signal are detected with `To point process (periodic, peaks)`.